How to Hatch Eggs at Home: A Beginner's Guide

 - A separate brooder for chicks once hatched

-- Fertile eggs from a reputable source
+- Fertile eggs from a reputable source — we sell Buff Orpington hatching eggs dispatched fresh from our farm in Scotland

 - A thermometer/hygrometer you trust